-Yoga goes above and beyond just those things too though.
-In recent decades it has been taken on as being a successful approach to the rehabilitation of those who are addicted to drugs and alcohol.
-When used for this purposes specifically it has been found to be quite beneficial and groundbreaking in rehabilitating addicted individuals.
-It has even more involved uses and benefits that can be instantly applicable:
+Yoga goes above and beyond just those things though.
+In recent decades, it has been taken on as being a successful approach to the rehabilitation of those who are addicted to drugs and alcohol.
+When used for these purposes correctly it has been found to be quite beneficial and groundbreaking.
+It has more involved uses and benefits that can be instantly applicable:

-At the core, basic root of addiction is a person’s inability to cope with or causatively address difficult personality traits, upsetting conditions in life, or troubling thoughts or issues.
-Counseling as it is applied in rehab will focus on helping patients to recognize this and it will teach them to be able to tackle these issues.
-When yoga is used in rehab, it applies a physical approach to accomplish this same result by teaching the use of controlled breathing as a means of gaining control of dangerous and upsetting thoughts and emotions.
+At the core, underlying root of addiction is a person’s inability to cope with or causatively address difficult personality traits, upsetting conditions in life, or troubling thoughts or issues.
+Counseling as it is applied in rehab will focus on helping patients to recognize this, and it will teach them to be able to tackle these problems.
+When yoga is used in rehab, it applies a physical approach to accomplish this same result by showing the use of controlled breathing as a means of gaining control of dangerous and upsetting thoughts and emotions.

 Yoga Helps Individuals Achieve Balance and Full Peace of Mind

-Often, when a person is ensnared by addiction then that person will be carrying around a dead weight of anger and personal travail that will go along with it.
-They may be really upset with themselves, (harboring feelings of guilt), or they may be angry with others that they assume to be responsible to some degree for their addiction habit.
-Deep breathing and regular exercise brings about a change that facilitates physical control.
-Physical control leads to mental control, thus giving the individual an ability to excise control of his or her anger.
-In this way, yoga combines inner and outer peace in a way that other forms of exercise do not, because it focuses so strongly on unification of the mind, the body, and the spirit.
+Often, when a person is ensnared by addiction, that person will carry around a dead weight of anger and personal travail that will go along with it.
+They may be upset with themselves, (harboring feelings of guilt), or they may be angry with others that they assume to be responsible to some degree for their addiction.
+Deep breathing and regular exercise bring about a change that facilitates physical control.
+Physical control leads to mental power, thus giving the individual ability to excise control of his or her anger.
+In this way, yoga combines inner and outer peace in a way that other forms of exercise do not because it focuses so strongly on a unification of the mind, body, and spirit.

 Yoga Emphasizes Making a Spiritual Connection in One’s Life

-Yoga emphasizes making a very, very strong spiritual connection through meditation and prayer and a, “finding of peace”, with oneself, one’s mind, and one’s body.
+Yoga emphasizes making a solid spiritual connection through meditation and prayer and a “finding of peace,” with one’s self, mind, and body.
 The achievement here is that of equilibrium between oneself and one’s dynamic aspects of existence.